Ahd95/Online_Shoppers_Behavior/README.md

 * ProductRelated_Duration: This is the amount of time spent in this category of pages.
 * BounceRates: The percentage of visitors who enter the website through that page and exit without triggering any additional tasks.
 * ExitRates: The percentage of pageviews on the website that end at that specific page.
-* PageValues: The average value of the page averaged over the value of the target page and/or the completion of an eCommerce   transaction.
+* PageValues: The average value of the page averaged over the value of the target page and/or the completion of an E-commerce   transaction.

 ### Tools: